Chadwick Boseman: 2020: Da 5 Bloods and Ma Rainey's Black Bottom

 The film Ma Rainey's Black Bottom, in which Boseman co-stars as trumpeter Levee, was released after the actor's death in 2020.
 Director Wolfe said that Boseman was excited by the role for the challenge it posed, saying that "it's a monster role and it's a thrilling role, it's a difficult role.
 All of those things are exhilarating for an actor.
 And [Boseman] rose to the occasion and more than delivered."
 The film is based on the August Wilson play of the same name; Boseman was a fan of Wilson and wrote about him and his inspiration on Boseman's own work in a 2013 essay for the Los Angeles Times.
 According to Chris Jones, Boseman's Levee is "an astonishing, revelatory performance and formidably distinct from the numerous interpretations seen on the stage"; A. O. Scott of The New York Times similarly opined that "it will be hard, from now on, to imagine [...] a Levee to compare with Boseman."
 Angelica Jade Bastién for Vulture wrote at length on Boseman's performance, saying that "many of the important turns in the film hinge on Boseman's presence at the center. [...]
 In the first of his lachrymose monologues, Boseman is called to embody [anger and] gives the scene his all."
 Charlotte O'Sullivan of the Evening Standard said Boseman was brave to take on a "more curdled" role than the heroic leaders he is best known for, and that "as skilful as he was talented, [he] hits the right notes, all the time."
 Clarisse Loughrey wrote that it was the actor's finest performance, that "when [he] rages against an unjust God [...] it strikes like thunder" and is "delivered with such grace that there's a sense he had another hundred performances like it still in him."

 In 2022, Boseman posthumously won the Primetime Emmy Award for Outstanding Character Voice-Over Performance for the What If...? episode "What If...
 T'Challa Became a Star-Lord?" at the 74th Primetime Emmy Awards.

 Personal life

 Family

 Boseman began dating singer Taylor Simone Ledward in 2015.
-The two reportedly got engaged by October 2019, and they later married in secret, as revealed by Boseman's family in a statement announcing his death.
+The two reportedly engaged by October 2019, and married six days before his death.

 Boseman was raised a Christian and was baptized.
 He was part of a church choir and youth group and his former pastor said that he still kept his faith.